 When a system responds only to the customers’ pull, it requires that each component of the flow manufacturing system responds only to an actual demand signal from the successive operation.
 The system virtually links an actual customer’s buy signal through distribution, various manufacturing operations, all the way back to the supplier of components and raw materials.

 One purpose of the pull system is to shut down an operation as soon as an abnormality occurs.
 The abnormality may be due to disruption in demand, machine breakdown or a quality problem.
-The pull system’s discipline will reveal the abnormality for immediate corrective action and root cause analysis to make the operation more robust.
+In any case, the pull system’s discipline will reveal the abnormality for immediate corrective action and root cause analysis to make the operation more robust.

 People supply the intelligence in Sharma’s system, while machines do the repetitive and dangerous work.
 But if this approach is to be effective, companies must invest in their people.
 “We need to change the balance in U.S. manufacturing,” Sharma states, “and go from investing just in stuff to investing in people as well.”